uvicpraxis/uvicpraxis.github.io/gpms.md

 For developers in Canada, select the country and province or territory: for example, Canada / British Columbia.

-Use information available on MobyGames, Wikipedia, Steam, fansites, the developer's official website, and/or the platform edition's official website, title screen, credits sequence, and/or advertising to confirm the developer's location.
+Use MobyGames, Wikipedia, Steam, fansites, official advertisements, the developer's official website, and/or the platform edition's official website, title screen, and/or credits sequence to confirm the developer's location.

 <details>
 <summary><i>controlled vocabulary</i></summary>